google-gemini/generative-ai-js/docs/reference/files/generative-ai.googleaifilemanager.listfiles.md

 List all uploaded files.

-Any fields set in the optional [SingleRequestOptions](./generative-ai.singlerequestoptions.md) parameter will take predendence over the [RequestOptions](./generative-ai.requestoptions.md) values provided at the time of the [GoogleAIFileManager](./generative-ai.googleaifilemanager.md) initialization.
+Any fields set in the optional [SingleRequestOptions](./generative-ai.singlerequestoptions.md) parameter will take precedence over the [RequestOptions](./generative-ai.requestoptions.md) values provided at the time of the [GoogleAIFileManager](./generative-ai.googleaifilemanager.md) initialization.

 **Signature:**